css-modules/css-modulesify/README.md

 You can override the default PostCSS Plugins (and add your own) by passing `--use|-u` to `css-modulesify`.

 Or if you just want to add some extra plugins to run after the default, add them to the `postcssAfter` array option (API only at this time).
+In the same way, add extra plugins to `postcssBefore` to run the before the defaults.

 In addition you may also wish to configure defined PostCSS plugins by passing `--plugin.option true`.